wpeka/gdpr-cookie-consent/README.txt

 11.Consent Log table

 == Change Log ==

+= 3.7.6 =
+* Improvement: Revamped the menu structure for a more intuitive and seamless user experience.
+* Fix: Bug fixes and improvements.

 = 3.7.5 =
 * Improvement - Optimized code for revamped banners to improve performance and maintainability.